jsantias/angular-blog-app/README.md

 Client runs on port 4200, Server runs on port 4201

+## Environment Variables
+A file '.env' needs to be created inside of the server folder in order to connect to the db

 ## Authors

 - **John Santias** - Full Stack Developer - [AsianJohnBoi](https://github.com/AsianJohnBoi)